sponug/sponug.github.io/_posts/2024-12-25-On-Decision-Intelligence.md

   - needs structure

 ### Human Elements In Decision Making <a name="human"></a>
--Humans are influenced by biological factors: Our decision-making can be suboptimal due to factors like lack of sleep, low blood sugar, stress, and strong emotions.
+- Humans are influenced by biological factors: Our decision-making can be suboptimal due to factors like lack of sleep, low blood sugar, stress, and strong emotions.
--Pre-hacking yourself: Like athletes create optimal conditions for performance, you should create optimal conditions for important decisions.
+- Pre-hacking yourself: Like athletes create optimal conditions for performance, you should create optimal conditions for important decisions.
 Avoid making critical decisions when you're not at your best.
--Principal-agent problem analogy: Long-term goals (principal) and short-term desires (agent) can conflict.
+- Principal-agent problem analogy: Long-term goals (principal) and short-term desires (agent) can conflict.
 Setting constraints can help align short-term actions with long-term goals.
--These points highlight the importance of understanding and managing the biological and psychological factors that affect our decision-making
+- These points highlight the importance of understanding and managing the biological and psychological factors that affect our decision-making